working to dismantle the myanmar military cartel

-Newly-leaked documents reveal that some of the world’s biggest oilfield services companies have continued to work in Myanmar after the military’s attempted coup, helping the flow of gas – and revenues vital to the junta – to continue.
+Some of the world’s biggest oilfield services companies have been helping the flow of gas – and revenues vital to the junta – to continue.

 Our new report, Developing a Dictatorship, details over 60 foreign governments, intergovernmental organisations, foreign financial institutions and other international organisations providing support for the military junta.